FlWerner/PCS/Thread-PCS/README.md

-# Überblick
+# Overview
-Kleines Beispiel für eine Uhrzeit in einem Java Project.
-Grundlage ist die Zusammenarbeit zwischen Threads und dem PropertyChange Design-Pattern.
+Small example of a time in a Java Project.
+The basis is the cooperation between threads and the PropertyChange design pattern.